-KPA: SPATIAL PLANNING & ENVIRONMENTAL MANAGEMENT THE STATUS QUO: THE OUTCOME: STRATEGIES: Growing Population Dense unplanned rural settlements Scattered low density unplanned rural settlements Unplanned growth of Nongoma Town Lack of land use management in rural settlements Natural disasters The ZDM is predominantly rural and is characterised by scattered and isolated low- density rural settlements There is no land use management system in the rural settlements The district is prone to natural disasters such as drought, flooding, lightning, and veld fires.
+KPA: SPATIAL PLANNING & ENVIRONMENTAL MANAGEMENT THE OUTCOME: STRATEGIES: The ZDM is predominantly rural and is characterised by scattered and isolated low-density rural settlements There is no land use management system in the rural settlements The district is prone to natural disasters such as drought, flooding, lightning, and veld fires.
 Poor living standards and conditions.
 Emerge of peri-urban settlement which may degenerate into urban slums.
 Compact human settlements that are socially cohesive The natural environment is preserved Land Use Management: Spatial development frameworks must be reviewed to actively guide development along nodes, corridors and townships (township economy).
 Spatial pattern and the rural economy: The spatial pattern must also be receptive and interact with the rural settlements to stimulate the rural economy.
-Opportunities must be stimulated and promoted in the townships and rural settlements so BUDGET: Disaster Management - 1 600 000 OUTPUTS/PROJECTS: Revised service delivery plans: • Spatial Development Plan • Disaster Management Plan • Environmental Management Plan that people do not have to travel to town for work.
-Service delivery and development: The water services development plan must not only prioritise backlogs but must also service areas of economic opportunity.
-Integrated Transport Management Plan Joint Municipal Planning Tribunal RELATED STRATEGIES: Social Development Economic Development Infrastructure Development Space and the natural environment: The Strategic Environmental Management Plan must be implemented.
+Opportunities must be stimulated and promoted in the townships and rural settlements so OUTPUTS/PROJECTS: that people do not have to travel to town for work.
+Revised service delivery plans: Service delivery and development: The water services development plan must not only prioritise backlogs but must also service areas of economic opportunity.
+Space and the natural environment: The Strategic Environmental Management Plan must be implemented.
 Greening and open spaces must be encouraged and integrated within hard spaces (shopping centres, households).
-Buffers must be planted to mitigate disasters.
+Buffers must be planted to mitigate The ZDM is predominantly rural and is characterised by scattered and isolated low-density rural settlements There is no land use management system in the rural settlements The district is prone to natural disasters such as drought, flooding, lightning, and veld fires.
+Poor living standards and conditions.
+Emerge of peri-urban settlement which may degenerate into urban slums.
+Low levels of services.
+OUTPUTS/PROJECTS: Revised service delivery plans: Spatial Development Plan Disaster Management Plan Environmental Management Plan Integrated Transport Management Plan Joint Municipal Planning Tribunal RELATED STRATEGIES: